Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Discussion

-The benefits of employing a BDD circuit include its robust physical and chemical stability and its capacity for integration.
-BDD exhibits chemical stability in both acidic and alkaline environments, making it suitable for electrochemical analyses \cite{yanoElectrochemicalBehaviorHighly1998, gandiniOxidationCarboxylicAcids2000}.
-It can operate effectively under high temperatures and pressures and remains reusable after returning to ambient conditions until it ultimately fails \cite{matsumotoNoteNovelDiamond2016, matsumotoElectricalTransportMeasurements2020, matsumotoEmergenceSuperconductivity202024}.
-Furthermore, BDD circuits can be patterned precisely at the micrometer scale through microfabrication methods and can be stacked by depositing insulating undoped diamond between them.
-This enables the development of compact and resilient quantum sensors that integrate NV centers with BDDs, presenting a promising avenue for quantum sensing in challenging environments such as oceans, industrial settings, and outer space \cite{fuSensitiveMagnetometryChallenging2020a}.
+\tb{Employing BDD circuits for microwave delivery offers several key advantages, particularly their exceptional physical and chemical robustness, as well as their compatibility with integrated device architectures.} \tb{BDD is chemically stable across a wide pH range, rendering it ideal for use in both acidic and alkaline environments; an asset that has already proven valuable in electrochemical applications} \cite{yanoElectrochemicalBehaviorHighly1998, gandiniOxidationCarboxylicAcids2000}.
+Moreover, it \tb{can withstand extreme conditions, including} high temperatures and pressures, and remains reusable after returning to ambient conditions \cite{matsumotoNoteNovelDiamond2016, matsumotoElectricalTransportMeasurements2020, matsumotoEmergenceSuperconductivity202024}.
+Furthermore, BDD circuits can be precisely microfabricated. \tb{By introducing insulating layers of undoped diamond between BDD elements, these circuits can also be vertically stacked by depositing insulating undoped diamond between them, enabling highly compact and integrated device designs.} This enables the development of compact and resilient quantum sensors that \tb{combine} NV centers with \tb{BDD circuitry}, presenting a promising avenue for quantum sensing in challenging environments such as \tb{industrial sites, deep-sea exploration, and outer space} \cite{fuSensitiveMagnetometryChallenging2020a}.